 In 1913, the Committee purchased a property at Beaconsfield to provide such a country home.
 The Beaconsfield Babies' Home was opened on 6 May 1915.

 Since the Victorian Infant Asylum was founded in 1877, it had been the practice for children to be taken care of at the institution until they were old enough to earn their own living.

 This practice changed however, around the 1920s period, and it became a babies' home, caring for children only until they reached the age of three or four.

 In 1927, the institution purchased a mansion named 'Minerva'.
-It was situated on an adjoining property from the Home, separated by a lane.
+It was situated on a neighbouring property in Vale Street.
 The building was renamed 'Tandarra' and became Berry Street's Infant Welfare Training School.
 Mothers attended Tandarra with their babies for advice and treatment on feeding and caring for their children, or to rest after difficult births.
 Tandarra was officially opened on 1 November 1929, by Lady Somers, wife of the Governor of Victoria.

 Mothers who were admitted to the Home were required to sign an agreement that they would remain at Berry Street for six months after the birth, so that they could breastfeed the infant.
 Penwill remarks on how this arrangement must have made relinquishing a baby for adoption even more heartbreaking for mothers, even if the natural feeding had real benefits for the child.

 During the Second World War, Berry Street was taken over for use by the military.
 In 1942, staff, children and mothers were moved to Beaconsfield Babies' Home.